Rising oil boosts Nigeria's 2021 budget but creates fuel price headache | Headlines

 Oil prices, which are averaging around $10 per barrel above the level projected for the 2021 budget, are good for the nation's revenues, she told journalists, but are complicating plans to end costly fuel subsidies.
 "We made recommendation to deregulate the pricing of (gasoline).
 But we have a stalemate with labour," she said, calling the oil price rise a "double edged sword".

-The government promised an end to the fuel subsidies last year, but rising oil prices have complicated the effort.
+The government promised an end to the fuel subsidies last year, which have cost the government billions of dollars, but rising oil prices have complicated the effort.
 State oil company NNPC is negotiating with organised labour to find a way to allow petrol prices to float without unduly harming the nation's poor and working class.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)